 - defines terms;

-- based on information provided by the designated agent, allows the commission to investigate whether the owner is a resident for vehicle registration purposes or otherwise in compliance with relevant registration and tax laws;
+- based on information provided by the designated agent, allows the commission to investigate whether the owner is a resident for vehicle or vessel registration purposes or otherwise in compliance with relevant registration and tax laws;

 - allows funds in the Uninsured Motorist Identification Restricted Account to be used to cover the costs of the designated agent for address verification; and